S3 method for class 'visreg'

 overlay

-When by is specified, by default separate panels are used to display each cross-section.
+By default, when by is specified, separate panels are used to display each cross-section.
 If overlay=TRUE, these cross-sections are overlaid on top of each other in a single plot.

 print.cond